yrahul3910/programmable-resumes/README.md

 See the [documentation](./docs/index.md) for docs specific to end-users as well as template devs.

+## License

+The source code of this repository is under a permissive MIT license.
+The examples are distributed under the fully permissive Unlicense.

 ## Developer Guide

 This section discusses the internal working of the system.
 If you are not a contributor to the project, you may ignore this section.